lucas-isenmann/gramoloss/readme.md

 Graph (or network) theory tools.

 This package contains a graph structure based on a map of edges and arcs (called links).
 Matrix graph structure is on the road map but not implemented for the moment.
-Several graph parameters are implemented (like degree statistics, chromatic number, ...).
-Furthermore it contains board structure for editing and interacting with a graph (with areas, strokes, text zones).
+Several graph parameters are implemented (like degree statistics, chromatic number, vertex cover number, clique number, ...).

+It is still in developpement.

+This package is mainly devoted to the online collaborative graph editor [gracoon.com](http://gracoon.com) :rocket:

 ## Install